 For students interested in alternative health, there are plenty of programs available in this field.
 Some of these include Alternative Medicine and Systems, Somatic Bodywork and Therapeutic Services and others.
 Explore all the majors available to find the one that is of most interest to you.

-Our 2023 Best Health Professions Schools ranking analyzes 2136 of these schools to determine the best overall colleges for health professions students.
+In 2021-2022, health professions was the 2nd most popular major nationwide with 979,380 degrees awarded.
+This year's Best Health Professions Schools ranking compares 1931 of them to identify the best overall programs in the country.
 Continue reading to check out one of our many unbiased rankings of health professions programs later in this article.

 Students who pursue a degree in Health Professions should have strong interpersonal and communication skills.
 You will be working closely with patients and must keep them relaxed and comfortable of your skills.
 Students who are successful in this field also have strong critical and analytical skills.
 As a medical professional, you must observe patients' symptoms and decide how to best treat them.
 Attention to detail will ensure you properly note all observations and help patients who are in pain or ill.